sara-nl/clouddocs/bootcamp-20160421/extraDetachWork.markdown

 screen
 ```

-- after reading an initial message, you press the key
+- after reading an initial message, you press the `Enter` key
 - you see the normal shell prompt
 - use `pstree` to see that you are actually in a screen session: look for a line similar to